GigawattDigital/securesilo/README.md

 ### DFY (Done For You)

-For a turn-key solution, you can use [securesilo's Done For You service](https://securesilo.ai/plans) to have a securesilo server instance created and professionally hosted for you on our infrastructure.
+For a turn-key solution, you can use [securesilo's Done For You service](https://securesilo.ai/plans) to have a securesilo server instance created and professionally hosted for you on a secure cloud server.
+You can be up and running in minutes.

+Enterprises can also use the DFY service to have a securesilo server instance created, professionally managed, and maintained on their own private cloud or on-premises infrastructure.

 ### DIY (Do It Yourself)